discord/perceptual/index.md

     <div id="label-amplitude-1">Amplitude: 100.000% (0.0 dB)</div>
   </div>

-  First we will demonstrate what happens when we do connect the volume slider directly to the gain of the oscillator.
-You can use the left and right arrow keys to move the slider position one step at a time after you have clicked it once.
+  First we will demonstrate what happens when we do connect the volume slider directly to the amplitude of the oscillator.
+In this demo, you can use the left and right arrow keys to move the slider position one step at a time after you have started the tone and clicked the slider once.

   Note that the entire range from 75% to 100% yields a roughly equal loudness.
 While the amplitude does decrease in this range, our decibel calculation shows that this part of the slider covers less than 3 dB of range.